artsy/meta/meta/open_standup.md

 - Ash will be available on Wednesday from 2–3 on the 24th floor, or over Slack, to assist with writing projects.
 If you're writing a blog post, proposing a conference talk, or writing documentation, this is where you can come for help.
 - Show & Tell is this Friday at 11:30 NYC time in the Studio on 24 (and over Zoom).
 See the docs for more info: https://github.com/artsy/meta/blob/master/meta/show_and_tell.md
+- We're looking for volunteers to run next week's standup!
+We need two volunteers: one person to take notes and one person to do the talking.
+  - Okay great!
+We've got [INSERT VOLUNTEERS NAMES HERE] running this next week.
+-
 ```

 [pplp]: https://github.com/artsy/meta/blob/master/meta/what_is_artsy.md#people-are-paramount